Checkmk/checkmk/omd/README.md

 ## Dealing with Windows artifacts

-Checkmk ships with several parts that are compiled on Windows build systems, these are a) the Windows agent and b) the optional python interpreter for plugins.
+Checkmk ships with several parts that are compiled on Windows build systems, these are

+- a) the Windows agent
+- b) the optional python interpreter for plugins.

 When these files are not existing previous to the packaging of Checkmk, the build will fail.

 For the moment there is an internal helper script